DataDog/integrations-core/nagios/README.md

 Send events from your Nagios-monitored infrastructure to Datadog for richer alerting and to help correlate Nagios events with metrics from your Datadog-monitored infrastructure.

 This check watches your Nagios server's logs and sends events to your Datadog event stream: track service flaps, host state changes, passive service checks, host and service downtimes, and more.
-The check can also send Nagios Perfdata as metrics to Datadog.
+This check can also send Nagios performance data as metrics to Datadog.

 ## Setup
 ### Installation